dydra/http-api-tests/README.md

 - The SPARQL graph store HTTP protocol,
 - The SPARQL query protocol,
 - The DYDRA account administration HTTP API
-- DYDRA extension tests
+- DYDRA extension tests for
+-- provenance
+-- temporal operators

 [![Build Status](https://travis-ci.org/dydra/http-api-tests.svg?branch=master)](https://travis-ci.org/dydra/http-api-tests)

 ---

-These tests are implemented as a collection of shell scripts and arranged in a directory hierarchy according to topic.
+These tests are implemented shell scripts and arranged in a directory hierarchy according to topic.
 The root directory contains several utility scripts which establish the test environment, administer the target repositories and execute tests.